ambient-code/.github/profile/README.md

 In companies trending towards AI-first development, existing staff will transition from meticulously crafting code to becoming "shepherds" of codebases, focusing on establishing guidelines and policies that optimize project goals and wielding entire development teams themselves.

 We envision future software and hardware systems as a beehive of activity.
 Agents replacing autoscalers, replacing algorithms in order to constantly regenerate in every direction...north, south, east, west...coordinating things with each other, being as proactive as safely possible.
-The system is constantly regenerating itself.
+The system is constantly evolving itself.

 ---
 ### The Paradigm Shift